16. The Tower

 Who showed up for you, include yourself on the register, when it mattered most?

-What value, desire or clarity emerged from the wreckage?
+What value, desire or awareness emerged from the wreckage?

 Step 5: Make One Micro-Adjustment.
 You don’t need to rebuild the whole Tower today.
 Just remove one brick that doesn’t belong.